SquareSR/alternative-red-routes/Race-Route/README.md

 **Menu before Champ**:
 - Heal to 22+ HP
-- (Only Save if you have zero Revives or if you only have one X Accuracy left.)
+- (Only Save if you have zero Revives or if you have only one X Accuracy left.)

 **Champion:**
-- Pidgeot Turn 1: use **Slot 3 - X Special**
+- Pidgeot Turn 1: **Slot 3 - X Special**
 - Pidgeot Turn 2:
 	- If Pidgeot does NOT use Sky Attack turn 1:
 		- Pidgeot: **Up 1 - X Acc** + HD